In this guide

 OverviewBack to top

-In general, when we receive requests for an early review from a nurse or midwife we will arrange a review hearing.2 However, we will not accept such requests when:
+In general, when we receive requests for an early review from a nurse or midwife we will arrange a review hearing,2 except in the following circumstances:

-If we receive information that implies that the original order is not appropriate then we will schedule a review.
-We could receive information that a less serious, or conversely, a more serious order is needed to manage any risk to patients or the wider public interest.
+If we receive information that seems to show that the original order is not appropriate then we will schedule a review.
+This might be the case if we receive information that shows a less serious, or a more serious order is needed to manage any risk to patients or public confidence in the professions, or to promote and maintain proper professional standards.

-Examples of cases where we are likely to schedule a review include:
+Examples of cases where we are likely to schedule such a review include:

-If an early review hearing is scheduled, we will send the nurse or midwife a letter of ‘notice’ to tell them about this.
-We will make clear in the notice that the hearing is being held under the powers of early review, and we will explain what the powers of the panel are.
+If an early review hearing is scheduled, we will send the nurse or midwife a letter of ‘notice’ which explains that the hearing is being held under the powers of early review, and what the panel has the power to impose.

 When holding an early review, the panel has the power to: